South of Nowhere: Syndication

-Reruns aired on MuchMusic in Canada in 2011 until 2012.
-Reruns aired on TeenNick in the United States from 2009–2010 and again in 2012.
-In 2017, the show began airing in reruns on the Logo TV station.
+In Canada, reruns aired on MuchMusic from 2011 to 2012.
+In the United States, reruns aired on TeenNick from 2009 to 2010 and again in 2012, and on Logo TV in 2017.

 DVD releases

 Nickelodeon, the owner of Noggin/The N, struck a deal with Amazon.com to produce DVDs of its shows, including South of Nowhere.
 Amazon made the discs, cover art, and disc art themselves.

 Streaming

 South of Nowhere is available to download online on the "TV Shows" section of Apple's U.S. iTunes Store and the episodes are formatted for use with the Apple iPod.
 The show is also available for download on Amazon Unbox service and viewable on a compatible PC, TV, or portable video player.
 On all of these copies, the first-season episodes have had the opening and closing theme music replaced with different music (noted above).

 All episodes, as well as the webisodes, were able to be streamed on The N's video service "The Click".
 However, this service is only available in selected countries.
 It is not available in Canada.
 Episodes can also be viewed on Logo's official website.

 Season 2 was released on September 16, 2008, through Amazon.com.
 Season 1 was released on October 21, 2008.
 These contain the same edits as used on Amazon Unbox.
 Season 1 does not feature opening credits for the majority of the episodes, though the accompanying music track, "Life Me Up," is used in the closing credits for each.
 Season 3 was released on June 16, 2009 through Amazon.